pandastrike/shred/README.md

 * `response.content.body`: string representation of the response body
 * `response.content.data`: javascript object for the response body (if the Content-Type is JSON)

+# Curl Logging

+Shred can log all of the requests it makes as [curl][curl] commands.
+You can use this to make requests from the command line with curl.

+To enable this logging, set the `logCurl` option when initializing Shred.

+    var shred = new Shred({ logCurl: true });

+Here is sample output from a shred request:

+    curl -X GET http://localhost:1337 -H "User-Agent: Shred for Node.js, Version 0.5.0" -H "Accept: application/json"

 # Feedback

 Feedback is highly encouraged in the form of [tickets][tickets] or pull requests.
 Thank you!